apache/echarts-doc/en/option/component/data-zoom.md

 + 'none': Do not filter data.

-How to set `filterMode` is up to users, depending on the requirments and scenarios.
+How to set `filterMode` is up to users, depending on the requirements and scenarios.
 Expirically:

 + If only `xAxis` or only `yAxis` is controlled by `dataZoom`, `filterMode: 'filter'` is typically used, which enable the other axis auto adapte its window to the extent of the filtered data.